Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Introduction

 One approach to metaverification is to have human forecasters assess the relative ranking that different scores assign to specially chosen case studies.
 This can provide a high quality of assessment, however it is limited in scale and can be sensitive to the subjectivity of the forecasters.
 A second approach is to synthetically apply certain perturbations (such as displacement, deformation, blurring, or multiplicative bias) to forecast fields or simplified objects, and compare the verification scores to the magnitude of the perturbations.
 This provides a more systematic way of comparing verification scores, but may not truly reflect how these scores behave with more realistic forecasts and observations.
 These two methods were comprehensively applied in the spatial verification intercomparison project (ICP, \cite{gilleland_intercomparison_2009}) and in other works such as \cite{skok_spatial_2025}.

 A third approach to metaverification is to look for theoretical properties of the verification methods.
 This can be challenging, as the observations and forecasts create complex spatial patterns that are hard to describe theoretically, and the verification methods themselves may not be easy to investigate.
-Examples of this approach are the investigation of the Fractions Skill Score for random binary forecasts \citep{skok_analysis_2016} and idealised precipitation objects \citep{skok_analysis_2015}, or the analysis of the effects of forecast error on contingency tables \citep{manzato_behaviour_2017}.
-It is clearly worthwhile pursuing this approach if possible, in order to obtain some overarching properties of different scores.
+Examples of this approach are the analytical expressions of the Fractions Skill Score for idealised forecasts \citep{skok_analysis_2016,skok_analysis_2015}, and limiting cases over small domains \cite{mittermaier_meta_2021}, or the effects of forecast error on contingency tables \citep{manzato_behaviour_2017}.
+It is clearly worthwhile pursuing this approach if possible, in order to obtain some general properties of different scores.

 In this work, we pursue this third approach, and provide new insights into the theoretical properties of two scores within the `neighbourhood' paradigm of spatial verification \citep{ebert_fuzzy_2008}.
-For neighbourhood verification methods, forecasts and observations are converted to binary fields by applying a threshold, and these binary fields are aggregated over a neighbourhood, with extensions that include aggregation over neighbouring time steps or ensemble members.
-We can equivalently think of this neighbourhood aggregation as smoothing, or creating a pseudo-ensemble by resampling in space and/or time \citep{theis_probabilistic_2005}.
+For neighbourhood verification methods, forecasts and observations are aggregated over a neighbourhood, with extensions that include aggregation over neighbouring time steps or ensemble members.
+We can equivalently think of this neighbourhood aggregation as spatial smoothing, or creating a pseudo-ensemble by resampling in space and/or time \citep{theis_probabilistic_2005}.
 The intuition behind this technique is that it will reduce the effects of small displacement errors in the forecasts, thereby mitigating the double penalty problem.
 However, it is not clear whether all neighbourhood scores are equally effective at dealing with the double penalty problem or not, which motivates this study.